 How Much Does a Cement Mason or Concrete Finisher Make?

 The typical yearly salary for Cement Masons and Concrete Finishers is somewhere between $28,780 and $75,220.

 Cement Masons and Concrete Finishers who work in Hawaii, New York, or Illinois, make the highest salaries.

 Below is a list of the median annual salaries for Cement Masons and Concrete Finishers in different U.S. states.

 What Tools & Technology do Cement Masons and Concrete Finishers Use?

 Below is a list of the types of tools and technologies that Cement Masons and Concrete Finishers may use on a daily basis:

 - Tradesman’s Software Master Estimator

-How to Become a Cement Mason or Concrete Finisher
+How do I Become a Cement Mason or Concrete Finisher?

-What kind of Cement Mason or Concrete Finisher requirements are there?
+Learn what Cement Mason or Concrete Finisher education requirements there are.